ojgarciab/multibase-to-sqlite-exporter/README.md

 - Generate SQL code by converting Multibase data types to types compatible with SQLite.
 - Read the records of each table in the database to export them to the SQLite database.

+# Step-by-step installation

+Create the Python virtual environment, activate it, and install dependencies (currently none) by typing the following instructions:

+    python3 -m venv .venv
+    source .venv/bin/activate
+    pip3 install -r requirements.txt

+Uncompress the file containing the contents of the demonstration database and verify the functionality of the library by typing the following instructions:

+    tar jxvf mbdemo.tar.bz2
+    python3 checks.py mbdemo/almacen.dbs/

 # Explanation of file structure

 All database files are stored in a directory with the `.dbs` extension.